sugaryourcoffee/syc-svpro/README.md

 Map
 ---
-Map the product names to new names
+Map the product names to new names.
+Consider columns 2-4 only for mapping

 The mapping file (mapping) uses the result from the collect command above